Did you know that Parc des Sommets offers a 40% discount for your school outings?

 Trailhead: parking P7 (45.277768, -72.644020)

-Itinerary: From the parking area, take the Hollywood (M29) trail to the junction with the Aninja (M77) trail.
-Continue on M77 until you reach Connexion (M77) trail.
-You will be able to head to the Mont Spruce summit.
-Here you will find a magnificent panorama and some picnic tables where you can enjoy a snack before heading back by the Panorama (M51).
-At the end of the trail M51, continue on the right in order to reach the parking lot P7.
+Itinerary: From the parking area, take the Panorama (M51) trail to reach the Mont Spruce summit.
+Here you will find a magnificent panorama and some picnic tables where you can enjoy a snack before heading back.
+Then continue on Deconnexion until you reach Connexion (M77) trail.
+At the junction with the trail called Amertume, take a left and finish it off by taking Hollywood (M29) all the way back to P7.

 La Coriace